New Year's Eve 2019 in NYC: Where to CelebrateDecember 11, 2018 - by City Guide News Desk

-Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest in Times Square will feature Camila Cabello, Nick Jonas, and the award-winning duo Sugarland.
+Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest in Times Square will be back again this year with plenty of high-wattage guests.

 New Year's Eve in NYC: Comedy

 Don't stay out on the cold waiting for the ball to drop.
-Join the party at LOL Times Square Comedy Club in the heart of it all with over 4 hours of open bar.
+Join the party at LOL Times Square Comedy Club in the heart of it all with package options for a cash bar, well bar, or even a premium all-included bar.
 Party, drink and laugh at the best New Year's Eve Celebration in the world: Times Square.
-Choose from a variety of packages with a comedy show, well open bar, and premium open bar.
 You can see the ball drop in simultaneous translation on the screens inside the club and hear the New Year's Eve Countdown happening live at the front of LOL Times Square.
-Hosts from the club will help you navigate right to the door of the 2018 LOL Times Square New Year's Eve Bash.
+Hosts from the club will help you navigate right to the door of the 2019 LOL Times Square New Year's Eve Bash.

 New Year's Eve in NYC: Music

 Phish bring their annual New Year's jam to Madison Square Garden (also 12/28-30).

 The New York Philharmonic hosts New Year's Eve with Renée Fleming at Lincoln Center.
 The beloved American soprano will be joined by new music director Jaap van Zweden for performances of Broadway and film hits, Viennese waltzes, and operetta gems.